 Use of Market Data.
 In general, the Compensation Committee targets the market median based on peer group or other survey data for total compensation of our executive officers.
 However, the Compensation Committee recognizes that critical skill sets, performance, retention concerns, or other considerations may justify pay levels above or below the median.
-The Compensation Committee also considers comparison data, among other things, in determining the individual elements of our compensation programs and in how to allocate between cash and non-cash compensation and between short-term and long-term incentive compensation.
+The Compensation Committee also considers comparison data, among other things, in determining the individual elements of our compensation programs and in allocating between cash and non-cash compensation and between short-term and long-term incentive compensation.
 Although the peer company or other survey data is a starting point and a significant factor in the Compensation Committee's compensation determinations, it is not the only factor.
 See "Other Factors" below in this CD&A.

-The Compensation Committee used data provided in the Pearl Meyer report to assist in structuring the 2017 compensation packages for our Named Executive Officers.
+The Compensation Committee used data provided in the Pearl Meyer report to assist in structuring the 2018 compensation packages for our Named Executive Officers.
 From time to time, we also use compensation survey data specific to the semiconductor industry obtained from third-party survey companies (e.g., AON/Radford) and not prepared specifically for us.

-Based on information reports prepared by Pearl Meyer in 2016, the Compensation Committee considered changes to the peer group in light of the increase in size of the Company that would result from the acquisition of Fairchild.
+Based on a comparator group update prepared by Pearl Meyer in mid-2017, the Compensation Committee considered changes to the peer group in light of consolidation within the semiconductor industry and related changes to the revenue and market capitalization of our peer group companies.
 Criteria used to screen the peer group included:

-- revenue between \$2 billion and \$15 billion, which was approximately 0.4 to 3 times the Company's projected revenue post-merger with Fairchild; - market capitalization between \$2 billion and \$18 billion, which was approximately 0.33 to 3 times the Company's projected market capitalization post-merger; and - other semiconductor companies that are direct competitors of the Company.
+- revenue between \$2 billion and \$15 billion, which was approximately 0.4 to 3 times the Company's revenue; - market capitalization between \$2 billion and \$20 billion, which was approximately 0.33 to 3 times the Company's market capitalization; and - other semiconductor or semiconductor equipment companies.

-After considering these criteria, the Compensation Committee determined that the peer group identified in 2016 for 2017 compensation decisions would consist of Advanced Micro Devices, Inc., Analog Devices, Inc., Applied Materials, Inc., Broadcom Limited, First Solar, Inc., Lam Research Corporation, Marvell Technology Group Ltd., Maxim Integrated Products, Inc., Microchip Technology Inc., NVIDIA Corporation, Qorvo Inc., Skyworks Solutions Inc., Texas Instruments Inc., and Xilinx, Inc. (the "2017 Peer Group").
+After considering these criteria, the Compensation Committee determined that the peer group identified in 2017 for 2018 compensation decisions would consist of Advanced Micro Devices, Inc., Analog Devices, Inc., Applied Materials, Inc., Cypress Semiconductor Corporation, First Solar, Inc., Lam Research Corporation, Marvell Technology Group Ltd., Maxim Integrated Products, Inc., Microchip Technology Inc., NVIDIA Corporation, Qorvo Inc., Skyworks Solutions Inc., Texas Instruments Inc., and Xilinx, Inc. (the "2018 Peer Group").

-Information provided by Pearl Meyer comparing certain Company information to the 25th percentile, 50th percentile, 75th percentile, and average of the 2017 Peer Group follows(1):
+Information provided by Pearl Meyer comparing certain Company information to the 25th percentile, 50th percentile, 75th percentile, and average of the 2018 Peer Group follows:

-evenue (2) in millions) Capita Market alization (3) 1 millions)
+Revenue (1) (\$ in millions) Market Capitalization (2) (\$ in millions)

-Peer Group 25th Percentile \$ 2,491 \$ 6,447
+Peer Group 25th Percentile \$2,436 \$ 9,510

-Peer Group 50th Percentile \$ 3,390 \$ 13,037
+Peer Group 50th Percentile \$3,541 \$17,769

-Peer Group 75th Percentile \$ 5,525 \$ 24,396
+Peer Group 75th Percentile \$7,165 \$30,020

-Peer Group Average \$ 4,755 \$ 20,546
+Peer Group Average \$5,391 \$28,950

-ON Semiconductor (4) \$ 4,776 \$ 6,571
+ON Semiconductor \$4,987 \$ 7,462

-ON Semiconductor Percentile Rank 69% 26%
+ON Semiconductor Percentile Rank 70% 13%